brian-ruf/oscal-content-generation/README.md

 NOTES:
 - The only FedRAMP-specific aspect of this work is the use of the "response-point" property/FedRAPM extension indicating the statements at which SSP responses are expected.
 Otherwise, this creates core-OSCAL.
 - No profile resolution.
-This is uses the FedRAMP Resolved Profile Catalog for any baseline.
+This uses the FedRAMP Resolved Profile Catalog for any FedRAMP OSCAL Rev 5 baseline.

 Future:
 - Generate components